TranKimPhuong/demoASPNetCoreAPI/WebApi/WebApi.TodoApi/README.txt

 8. Test the GetTodoItems method
 Using POSTMAN

 9. Add a Create method, POST method
 10. Add a PutTodoItem method
 11. Add a DeleteTodoItem method

+12. Call the API with jQuery and test on web